-- If your site grows quickly, you’ll be forced to upgrade due to server load, upgrading can be more expensive, and Shared servers can have slower site performance.
+Cons: If your site grows quickly, you’ll be forced to upgrade due to server load, upgrading can be more expensive, and Shared servers can have slower site performance.

 A VPS or Virtual Private Server is a physical, computer server that’s been partitioned into several different servers.
 These can then be customized and set up based on each user’s individual needs.
 For developers and designers, this is a great step up from shared hosting as it provides much more room for your projects to grow – perfect if you need to host sites for your clients.